 ◊ In a small bowl, sprinkle gelatin powder over 1/4 cup cold milk, mix and let bloom for 10 minutes.

 ◊ Meanwhile, in a small/medium saucepan, on medium-heat, heat heavy cream and sugar, stirring until sugar is dissolved and very hot, not boiling.
 Add bloomed gelatin and stir constantly, until gelatin is completely melted.
 Remove from heat.

-◊ Pour in the remaining ½ cup cold whole-milk, ½ cup cold Satsuma orange juice, rosewater, and stir well.
+◊ Pour in the remaining ½ cup cold whole-milk, ½ cup cold Satsuma mandarin juice, rosewater, and stir well.
 Immediately pour into prepared molds.
 Put on a tray and chill in refrigerator for 2~4 hours or until fully set, or overnight is better.
 Dessert may be made in advance and should retain freshness in refrigerator for three days.
 Garnish/serve with fruits or fruit sauce.

 ~ Buon Appetito! ~